mandag 30. januar 2023

 me how :)

 However, Anastasia also have many strenghts: The animation is beautiful, the songs are catchy, Anastasia herself is a incredibly memorable heroine, Pooka is truly adorable and the voice acting is mostly superb.
 And it does have some genuine moments of fun and charm.
 Still, what probably made Anastasia resonate with audiences was it`s emotional depth.
 As it`s filled with substance and depth.
 So while Anastasia may not be great, it`s still enchanting and mesmerizing and deserves it`s recognition.
-Having already reached it`s Silver Anniversary last fall and to synergize with it being 25 years since it was released on VHS, there`s nothing left than to wish Anastasia Happy Belated 25th Anniversary and may you continue to have many more.
+Having already reached it`s Silver Anniversary in the Fall of 2022 and to synergize with it being 25 years since it was released on VHS, there`s nothing left than to wish Anastasia Happy Past 25th Anniversary and may you continue to have many more.

 And yes, it`s without Sherlock ;)